a-patel/a-patel/README.md

 ### Hi there, I'm [Ashish!](https://iamaashishpatel.ml) 👋

 Ashish is a Technology Architect in the Cloud and DevOps space.
-He has a strong background in software engineering, he has been coding with various C#, .NET, and .NET Core for the past 10+ years.
+He has a strong background in software engineering, he has been coding with C#, .NET, and .NET Core for the past 10+ years.
 In recent times, Ashish has been focused on Cloud, DevOps, and Kubernetes.
 He is energetic and a geek who loves his job.
 He lives and breathes all the technologies he works with.